-Celebrex, Vioxx and Bextra were similar popular anti inflammatory drugs until late in 2004.
-Vioxx was recalled over 8 years ago with the Bextra recall soon after.
-The drug Celebrex is still sold and used by people today but with strong risk warnings.
+Celebrex, Vioxx and Bextra were similar class popular anti inflammatory prescription drugs until late in 2004.
+Vioxx was recalled by the manufacturer Merck over 10 years ago with the Bextra recall soon after.
+The prescription drug Celebrex is still sold and used by people today but with strong risk warnings.
 Both Bextra and Celebrex are products of the drug company Pfizer and are both included in the same class action.

-Class action claims related to all three of these drugs have settled.
+Class action claims related to all three of these prescription drugs have settled.
 The deadline for submitting claims for settlement of the class action in Canada for Pfizer’s drugs Celebrex and Bextra was December 22, 2012.
 We continue to hear from potential new clients in regard to Celebrex but we can not do anything for people who did not have claims submitted by the deadline.
-We are acting for some claimants for Celebrexa and Bextra, although most of our clients with similar claims relate to the drug Vioxx manufactured by Merck.
+We are acting for some claimants for Celebrex and Bextra, although most of our clients with similar claims relate to the drug Vioxx manufactured by Merck.
 All 3 of these drugs are Cox-2 inhibitors which are a specific form of non steroidal anti inflammatory drug which is believed to have the effect of increasing the risk of users to have heart attacks or strokes.

-For the Vioxx claims we now have finalization of the settlement approval which will allow claims to be filed starting April 20, 2013.
-There are an estimated 1200 Vioxx claims that are to be submitted with our firm representing a substantial number of the people with Vioxx claims.
+For the Vioxx claims following finalization of the settlement approval which allowed claims to be filed until August 2013 there are an estimated 1200 Vioxx claims that were submitted.
+Our firm represents a substantial number of the people with Vioxx claims.
 The Vioxx recall received considerable publicity with many Vioxx users being switched to Celebrex after.
-The Vioxx claims, which have now taken over 8 years without finalization of the settlement, was fought hard by Merck and had a much higher profile than the case related to Celebrex and Bextra.
-Pfizer has been far more co-operative in dealing with claims and a settlement was reached about a year earlier with more generous terms to the settlement.
+The Vioxx claims was fought hard by Merck and had a much higher profile than the case related to Celebrex and Bextra.
+Pfizer has been far more co-operative in dealing with claims and a settlement in Canada was reached about a year earlier with more generous terms to the settlement.
 The amount paid out on all claims is just under $5,000,000 to be divided between all approved claims proportionately.
 Claims were paid out at less than 35% of the full assessment and just over 40% for the claims assessed at the $100,000 maximum.
 Additional to this 170 of the claims have been approved for payment of expenses related to the cost of medical records needed to prove the claims.
 The additional amounts as well were paid out at the same percentage of the total amount.
 For example if medical records cost $100 the expense partially repaid is $34.76.
 There is also some reimbursement for the cost of the medication.

-The current Bextra Celebrex status of slow processing of a much smaller number of claims is a definite indicator that it may be some time before Vioxx claims are actually paid.
-We are now thinking we will not see payments on Vioxx until early 2014.
-We are optimistic that some Bextra and Celebrex claims will be paid soon.
-Claims can be filed for Vioxx starting in the second half of April 2013 that process will remain open for 120 days until mid August 2013.
-Payment of Vioxx claims will not take place until after the deadline when all of the claims have been assessed which was to be complete by the end of May 2015 but it not.
+The Bextra Celebrex status of slow processing of a much smaller number of claims is a definite indicator that it may be some time before Vioxx claims are actually paid.
+We are now thinking we will not see any payments on Vioxx until mid to late 2016.
+Payment of Vioxx claims will not take place until all of the claims have been assessed which was to be complete by the end of May 2015 but it not.
 Payment is then made “pro-rata” based on a division of the total funds available for the settlement.
 Fortunately it is expected that there will be interim payments on Vioxx which there were not on Bextra and Celebrex.